2013 Moore tornado: Meteorological synopsis

-Evidence of an unstable air mass included temperatures in the low to mid 80s °F (27–30 °C), dewpoints that ranged in the upper 60s °F (20 °C) to the lower 70s °F (20–22 °C), and CAPE values ranging from 3500 to 5000 J/kg.
-Deep-layer wind shear speeds of 40 to 50 kn enhanced storm structure and intensity.
+Modeled atmospheric sounding at the time of the tornado, from RAP.
+Note extreme MLCAPE values over 4500 j/kg, modest but adequate effective SRH exceeding 150, and anomalously strong low level instability (>200 j/kg 0-3km CAPE).

 These were present ahead of a cold front extending from a surface low in the eastern Dakotas, southwestward to near the Kansas City area and western Oklahoma, and ahead of a dry line extending from southwest Oklahoma southward into northwestern and west-central Texas.
 Outflow remnants from the previous night and the early day convection across the Ozarks and the middle Mississippi Valley were a factor in severe weather development with the most aggressive heating and destabilization on the western edge of this activity across the southern Great Plains and just ahead of a cold front.
 The National Weather Service office in Norman, Oklahoma had warned as early as May 15 that there would be a possibility of severe weather on May 20.

 The most intense severe weather activity was expected to come across the southern Great Plains, specifically Central Oklahoma, during the afternoon on that Monday.
 As such, the Storm Prediction Center issued a moderate risk of severe thunderstorms during the early morning of May 20 from southeastern Missouri to north-central Texas.
 The degree of wind shear, moisture, and instability within the warm sector favored the development of supercells.
 Very large hail and tornadoes were both expected with these supercells, with the possibility of a few strong tornadoes.
 The Storm Prediction Center issued a tornado watch at 1:10 p.m.
 Central Daylight Time (CDT) early that afternoon for the eastern two-thirds of Oklahoma, northwestern Arkansas, and portions of north-central Texas.
 Given the atmospheric parameters thought to be in place at the time, the Storm Prediction Center inadvertently underestimated the threat of tornadic activity that afternoon; the probability table for the tornado watch – the 191st severe weather watch issued by the guidance center in 2013 – indicated a 40% (or "moderate") probability of two or more tornadoes and a 20% (or "low") probability of one or more tornadoes reaching between EF2 and EF5 intensity within the watch area.
 The watch did, however, say that "one or two strong tornadoes" were possible.